 Q: Can I borrow against my home as collateral for my student loan?

-A: If you have owned your home for a certain period and it is insured, then yes, you can use your home as collateral for a loan.
-Your lender will need to determine how much equity you have in your home.
+A: If you have owned your home for a certain period and it is insured, then yes, you can use it as collateral for a loan.
+Your lender must determine how much equity you have in your home.

 Q: What happens if I default on my student loan?

 A: You could lose your house if you default on your student loan.
-Your lender will need to file a lawsuit against you, and you will have to hire an attorney.
+Your lender must file a lawsuit against you, and you must hire an attorney.
 Your attorney could help you negotiate a repayment plan with your lender.
 If you cannot afford to repay your loans, you might qualify for a federal student loan forgiveness program.

 Q: Will I still get my student loan forgiveness if enrolled in this program?